cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 Now, we can calculate the minimum diffuser width that we can use.
 That is described by using the following equation:
 $$W_{min}=\frac{V_{sed up}W_{effective}}{V_{diffmin}}$$

+The following calculations are for a 90 inch diameter sedimentation tank with 2 valleys.
 ```python
 max_HL = 1*u.centimeter
 max_diffuser_vel = ((2*con.GRAVITY*max_HL)**(0.5)).to(u.m/u.s)